Shisui6/reddit-app/README.md

 ### Usage

-- `npm start` - Runs the app in the development mode.\
+- `npm start` - Runs the app in the development mode

 ### Run tests

-- `npm test` - Launches the test runner in the interactive watch mode.\
+- `npm test` - Launches the test runner in the interactive watch mode

 ### Deployment

-- `npm run build` - Builds the app for production to the `build` folder.\
+- `npm run build` - Builds the app for production to the `build` folder

 ## Authors